tpm-rs/governance/org-docs/CHARTER.md

 without a vote with written notice to the Steering Committee.
-A member so removed or replaced (for example due to change in employment status) remains eligible to be elected to the Steering Committee in an individual capacity as provided in section 3.2
+A member so removed or replaced (for example due to change in employment status) remains eligible to be elected to the Steering Committee in an individual capacity as provided in section 3.2.

 ## 6. Trademarks

-Any names, trademarks, service marks, logos, mascots, or similar indicators of source or origin and the goodwill associated with them arising out of the Organization's activities or Organization Repos' activities (the "Marks"), are controlled by the Organization.
-Steering Committee members may only use the Marks in accordance with the Organization's [trademark policy](./TRADEMARKS.md).
+Any names, trademarks, service marks, logos, mascots, or similar indicators of source or origin and the goodwill associated with them arising out of the Project's activities or Project Repos' activities (the "Marks"), are controlled by the Project.
+Steering Committee members may only use the Marks in accordance with the Project's [trademark policy](./TRADEMARKS.md).
-If a Steering Committee member is terminated or removed from the Steering Committee, any rights the Steering Committee member may have in the Marks revert to the Organization.
+If a Steering Committee member is terminated or removed from the Steering Committee, any rights the Steering Committee member may have in the Marks revert to the Project.

-Any names, trademarks, service marks, logos, mascots, or similar indicators of goodwill (the "Sponsor Marks") associated with any entity Sponsoring the Organization, any Steering Committee member, and/or any other contributor to any Repo under the Organization's charter remain the property of such Sponsoring entity.
-No contributor or member of the Organization may use Sponsor Marks without explicit, separate permission from such entity.
+Any names, trademarks, service marks, logos, mascots, or similar indicators of goodwill (the "Sponsor Marks") associated with any entity Sponsoring the Project, any Steering Committee member, and/or any other contributor to any Repo under the Project's charter remain the property of such Sponsoring entity.
+No contributor or participant of the Project may use Sponsor Marks without explicit, separate permission from such entity.
 The only exception to this rule is using the name of the sponsoring entity in the [Steering Committee.md file](./STEERING-COMMITTEE.md) to designate Steering Committee